- Basic Horticulture

 4."Integrated Pest Management in the Global Aren" by Karim Maredia and David Mota-Sanchez

-“Integrated Pest Management in the Global Arena” Book Review: This book includes experiences and case studies of integrated pest management (IPM) from different developed and developing countries.
-It covers various topics like emerging issues in IPM, such as biotechnology, pesticide policies and socio-economic considerations.
-The book includes different country experiences including Africa, Asia, North and South America, Europe, Australia and New Zealand.
+“Integrated Pest Management in the Global Arena” Book Review: This book compiles case studies and experiences of integrated pest management (IPM) from a diverse range of countries, both developed and developing.
+It explores a wide range of topics related to IPM, including emerging issues such as biotechnology, pesticide policies, and socio-economic considerations.
+The book features a global perspective, highlighting experiences from Africa, Asia, North and South America, Europe, Australia, and New Zealand.

 5."Insects and Pest Management in Australian Agriculture" by Tim R New